EugeneOnTheEdge/Encrypt_Decrypt/README.md

 Download the source code: EncryptDecrypt.py

+//If you own a Python program in your Android device / iDevice, then download the .py file and run it on your phone.

 - Unzip the .zip file, put 'em all into the same directory.

 - Just run EncryptDecrypt.exe *and be sure to read the Terms and Conditions and agree to it*